Recipes for Adapting Pre-trained Monolingual and Multilingual Models to Machine Translation: Experimental Settings

 \section{Experimental Settings}

 We use the fairseq \cite{ott2019fairseq} library for all experiments.
-The final models are selected based on validation likelihood, except for multi-lingual fine-tuning where we evaluate the models after 9000 training steps.
-We use beam-search with beam size $5$ for decoding, and evaluate all BLEU scores using the SacreBLEU \cite{post-2018-call} software.
-We use ISO language codes in this work for convenience, listed in Table~\ref{tab:datastats}, and use the same parallel data as \citet{mbart}, listed in Table~\ref{tab:datastats}.
+The final models are selected based on validation likelihood, except for multilingual fine-tuning where we evaluate the models after 10000 training steps.
+We use beam-search with beam size $5$ for decoding, and evaluate all BLEU scores using SacreBLEU \cite{post-2018-call} \footnote{SacreBLEU signature: \texttt{BLEU+case.lc+lang.} \texttt{[src-lang]-[tgt-lang]+numrefs.1+smooth} \texttt{.exp+tok.13a+version.1.3.6}}.
+We use ISO 693-2 language codes in this work for convenience, and use the same parallel data as \citet{mbart}, both listed in listed in Table~\ref{tab:datastats} of the Appendix.

-We fine-tune frozen BART and an Input Module on a single pair of bi-text data, feeding the source language into the Input Module and decoding the target language.
-For mBART we feed the source language into the encoder and decode into the target language.
-For mBART\, we use the same hyper-parameters as \citet{mbart}.
-When using adapters we use $0.1$ dropout in the adapter bottleneck layer ($\mathbf{z}$ in section~\ref{sec:adapter}), and use a hidden dimension of either 128, or $\lfloor 2/3 \cdot 128 \rceil $ when using a gated linear unit adapter.
+We fine-tune frozen BART and an Input Module on bilingual parallel text, feeding the source language into the Input Module.
+For mBART we feed the source language into the encoder, and use the same hyper-parameters as \citet{mbart}.
+When using adapters we use $0.1$ dropout in the adapter bottleneck layer ($\mathbf{z}$ in section~\ref{sec:adapter}), and a hidden dimension of either 128, or $\lfloor 2/3 \cdot 128 \rceil $ when using a gated linear unit adapter.
 We use the Adam \cite{kingma2014adam} optimizer.
-Hyper-parameters are listed in Appendix~\ref{sec:hyper}.
+Hyper-parameters are listed in Appendix~\ref{sec:hyper}, and we use the same hyper-parameter search space for frozen and non-frozen models.